 John Watson, CID, is a customer success manager at Altium.

-Download The Printed Circuit Designer’s Guide to… Design for Manufacturing by David Marrakchi.
+For more educational information from Altium, be sure to download The Printed Circuit Designer’s Guide to… Design for Manufacturing by David Marrakchi.
 You can also view other titles in our full I-007eBook library here.